Unity (user interface): Later releases and Unity 8

 In March 2013 the plan to use the Mir display server was announced for future development of Unity, in place of the previously announced Wayland/Weston.

 In April 2015 it was announced that Unity 8 would ship as part of Ubuntu 16.04 LTS, or possibly later.
 It was also noted that this version of Unity would not visually differ much from Unity 7.

 In April 2016 Ubuntu 16.04 was released with Unity 7, not Unity 8, as the default user interface, though Unity 8 could be installed through the Ubuntu software repositories as an optional, preview package.
-During an Ubuntu Online Summit, Canonical employees said that their goal is to ship Unity 8 as the default interface for Ubuntu 16.10, to be released in October 2016.
-These plans are now changed and for now Unity 8 will come preinstalled with 16.10 but not as default.
+During an Ubuntu Online Summit, Canonical employees said that their goal was to ship Unity 8 as the default interface for Ubuntu 16.10, to be released in October 2016.
+These plans fell through, and Unity 7 stayed as the main interface until Ubuntu 17.10 in 2017.